 Drizzle with more peanut sauce and enjoy!

 On the homefront: It is a cold dark drizzly morning.
 There is a bleakness to it.
 In a few days, we will be driving down to southern California to escape, so I’m not complaining really, just noticing the dreary feeling the morning brings.
 I search out our window for something, anything to spark joy, but truth be told it is hard to find.
 Even the trees look sad.
 But then I remember Cookie, my old cat, who use be my morning cuddler, and instead of feeling sad that she is gone, I feel her heart, in my heart, and I realize the light and joy I seek is not out the window or out in the world, it is right here.
-And it is like a small candle is lit inside my heart, warming me up from the inside out.
-I envision two hands sheltering the little flame- may it grow and warm those I come in contact with today.
+And it is like a small flame inside my heart, warming me up from the inside out.
+I envision two hands sheltering the little flame- hope it may grow and warm those I come in contact with today.

 Enjoy the Thai Burritos, and let us know what you think in the comments below.